Our key performance indicators

 We base the LTIP awards partly on adjusted RoTE over a three-year performance period.

-For additional information see pages 135 and 145
+For additional performance information see pages 132 and 143 of the Annual Report

 Definition